+STATE OF NEW YORK

+STATE TAX COMMISSION

+In the Matter of the Petition of Theodore S. & Georgine O. Prokopov

-for Redetermination of a Deficiency or for Refund of Personal Income Tax under Article 22 of the Tax Law for the Years 1981 and 1982.
+for Redetermination of a Deficiency or Revision : of a Determination or Refund of Personal Income Tax under Article(s) 22 of the Tax Law for the : Years 1981 & 1982.

+State of New York : ss.: County of Albany :